bleuf1sh/git-byLines/README.md

 ## How does it work?
 git-byLines overloads the git command via shell function and is triggered upon any **git commit** command.
-It can also be triggered manually via the shell function **byLines**.
+<br/>It can also be triggered manually via the shell function **byLines**.

 A config file named `.config.byLines.json` is automatically generated inside of each repo and is recommended to be added to source control.

 ## Manual Install
-1. Clone this repo do a directory of your choosing
+1. Clone this repo to a directory of your choosing
 1. Look at `additionsToBashProfile.sh` for examples of the functions to manually add (adapt) to your shell

 ## Requirements